kaosat-dev/Blenvy/crates/blenvy/README.md

 - this crate also provides a special optional ```GameWorldTag``` component: this is useful when you want to keep all your spawned entities inside a root entity

-You can use it in your queries to add your entities as children of this "world" This way all your levels, your dynamic entities etc, are kept seperated from UI nodes & other entities that are not relevant to the game world
+You can use it in your queries to add your entities as children of this "world" This way all your levels, your dynamic entities etc, are kept separated from UI nodes & other entities that are not relevant to the game world

 > Note: you should only have a SINGLE entity tagged with that component !